progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 * Keep a linear Git history that doesn’t contain merge commits made by `git merge`.
 Rebase any work you do outside of your mainline branch back onto it; don’t merge it in.
 * Don’t set up and collaborate on a separate Git server.
 Possibly have one to speed up clones for new developers, but don’t push anything to it that doesn’t have a `git-svn-id` entry.
 You may even want to add a `pre-receive` hook that checks each commit message for a `git-svn-id` and rejects pushes that contain commits without it. -->

-Jeżeli będziesz postępował zgodnie z tymi wskazówkami, praca z repozytoriami Subersion będzie bardziej znośna.
+Jeżeli będziesz postępował zgodnie z tymi wskazówkami, praca z repozytoriami Subversion będzie bardziej znośna.
 Jednak, jeżeli możliwe jest przeniesienie się na prawdziwy serwer Gita, powinieneś to zrobić, a cały zespół jeszcze więcej na tym skorzysta.

 <!-- If you follow those guidelines, working with a Subversion server can be more bearable.
 However, if it’s possible to move to a real Git server, doing so can gain your team a lot more. -->